Breast Augmentation Size Chart – Implant Sizes and Cup Sizes

 How Does Implant Size Affect Cup Size?

-Cup sizes are mainly used to communicate the aesthetic you want to achieve (and buy bras).
+Cup sizes are mainly used to communicate the aesthetic you want (and buy bras).
 As a rule of thumb, each 150cc to 200cc breast implant volume is likely to give you one cup size increase.

 However, this differs in individual patents.
 We have to take both your height and build into consideration.
 In other words, a taller person may need a bigger implant volume to boost their cup size in comparison to a shorter person.